 Step 4: Top it with any of your favorite smoothie toppings and enjoy.

-Expert Tips
+Expert Tips To Make It

-How thick the protein iced coffee shake comes out somewhat depends on the vanilla protein powder you choose, as well as whether you use a fresh or dried date.
+How thick the protein iced coffee shake comes out somewhat depends on the protein powder you choose, as well as whether you use a fresh or dried date.

-If you want to switch up flavors, any of the below ideas are great and work well for this coffee protein smoothie bowl too.
+If you want to switch up flavors, any of the below ideas are great and work well for this coffee protein smoothie bowl, too.

 Almond milk will give a lower-calorie protein iced coffee, but if you want indulgence you can use coconut milk instead.